Between Daydreams: Tracking my algorithm-driven consumption

 Hi everyone!

-It’s overwhelming to be constantly consuming, but because we need our phones to function and participate in society, we’re stuck interfacing with too much digital content.
+I don’t need to tell you about how much our phones and the internet shape our lives, we need them to function and participate in society, and as a side effect, we’re stuck interfacing with too much digital content.
+It’s overwhelming!

-I’ve also been thinking about how little control we have over what content is surfaced to us - everything from ads, explore feeds, “recommended videos for you”, Amazon search results, and news updates are curated by what tech companies have determined they know about us and what they want to sell us.
-Once we “opt in” to these digital media platforms, we opt in to their algorithms, which not only determine what we see, but what we think and learn and feel.
+I’ve also been thinking about how little control we have over what content is surfaced to us - everything from ads, explore feeds, search results, and news are curated by what the tech giants have determined they know about us and what they want to sell us.
+Once we “opt in” to these digital media platforms, they gain control over not only what we see, but what we think and learn and feel.

 I began wondering what it would mean to “exit the algorithm,” especially after reading Filterworld.
 How much are we influenced by these algorithms?
 Does it matter?